John Boreham: Director of the Central Statistical Office

 A key event during the tenure of Sir John Boreham as director of the Central Statistical Office was the Rayner Review of the Central Statistical Office and the Government Statistical Service, which was an early part of a policy of a newly elected government to reduce the size of the Civil Service.
 As a result of this review, the budget of the Central Statistical Office was cut by 33% and manpower by 25%.

 By streamlining and compressing the work of the office, Boreham implemented most of the recommendations of the Rayner Review by mid-1981 while still providing the same service to government.
 After 35 years in the Government Statistical Service, he retired on 31 July 1985.

 International roles

 One of the duties of the director of the Central Statistical Office was to attend the twice-yearly Conference of Directors General of the National Statistical Offices of the member countries of the European Community.
 One meeting each year was held in Luxembourg and the other was hosted in turn by the member countries.
 The United Kingdom hosted the Conference at Leeds Castle in spring 1983.

 Boreham was also elected to serve as the chairman of the Conference of European Statisticians, one of the five regional commissions of the United Nations, in 1984 and 1985.

 Trusteeship

 He was a trustee of the National Centre for Social Research(NatCen) from 1984 to his death in 1994.

+Honours

+Boreham was appointed a Companion of the Order of the Bath (CB) in the 1974 New Year Honours, and promoted to Knight Commander of the Order (KCB) in the 1980 Birthday Honours.